pinkmouse/SlayersWorld/README.md

 Slayers World is a project developed to provide a new engine for players looking to find the thrills of an old school MMORPG game.
 After a year of development the project has taken a different path and Slayers World is no longer maintained, that's why today the project is available in open source.

+Slayers World has the basic features of a MMORPG, with management of items, quests, classes, spells, monsters, groups, ... and even a battleground.

 The goal is to provide people who want to learn about the subject a base on which they can learn and practice.

 For the technical part, the whole game was developed in C++ (it is easily possible to adapt the code in another object-oriented language), the graphical and network engine is based on the [SFML library](https://www.sfml-dev.org/index-fr.php).